Navigating Political Campaigns and Coronavirus

-Zoom is a great way to meet with teams virtually, and the webinar function works well for large groups and trainings.
+Zoom is a great way to meet with teams virtually.
+The webinar function works well for large groups and trainings.
 There are a lot of tools other than Zoom: GoToMeeting (which currently has a free 90-day subscription), Google Hangouts, etc.

-This is another way to communicate with large groups through both text and calls, it has push notifications and is easy to use.
+This is another way to communicate with large groups through both text and calls, it has push notifications, tagging and is easy to use.

-Campaigns are using Slack to stay in touch with each other, do group calls, and track assignments.
-You can also use it to call staff and volunteers, it has a nice integration with zoom and push notifications if you cannot be on the app all the time.
+Slack is a good way campaigns to stay in touch with teams, do group calls, and track assignments.
+You can also use it to call staff and volunteers, it has a nice integration with zoom and push notifications so you don't need to be in the app all the time.
 Slack can help you get the word out to your team about your political campaign and Coronavirus updates.

-Add content to websites and make sure you are optimizing the content for search.
+Add relevant content to websites and make sure you are optimizing content for search.
 Social media is important, but make sure you are putting relevant info on your website as well.
-Link video messages to your site as well.
+Post video messages on your site as well as on social.

-You will likely need to communicate for a longer time period digitally than before.
-Work with your digital team to make a plan for how you will use a combination of paid and organic digital.
-Digital ad inventory will likely be affected this fall with some social platforms already out of the picture for political advertising.
+You will need to communicate for a longer time period digitally than before.
+Work with your digital team.
+Plan to use a combination of paid and organic digital.
+Digital ad inventory will be impacted this fall with some social platforms already out of the picture for political advertising.
 Campaigns should budget for and expect to see higher CPMs for digital.
 Approval time on ads (specifically Facebook) will take longer, so plan accordingly.

 Campaigns and independent expenditures should expect high cost per points (CPP) for TV this fall.
 And, since the Coronavirus, TV ad buying has gone up.
 Now is a pretty good time to be buying cable and broadcast TV.
-Voters are spending more time at home watching tv and staying inside, which gives you more time to spread your message to your target audiences.
+Voters are spending more time at home watching tv and staying inside, which gives you more time to spread your message to your audiences.

 Be intentional about budgeting and planning for political campaigns and Coronavirus.
 Make sure you cut non-essential campaign expenses and delay programs that you can afford to start later.
 Make sure you create budgets at different levels in case your fundraising is slower than expected.

-Polling and Online panels - Having real information around peoples attitudes is helpful for political campaigns and Coronavirus messaging.
+Polling and Online Panels - Having real information about peoples attitudes is helpful for political campaigns and Coronavirus messaging.
 Most phone banks have moved to remote work flows making them still possible.
 Online panels allow campaigns and organization to hold virtual focus groups.
 You now can test creative and messaging without having to be in person.
 Live call polling response rates as well as online response rate have increase during this time and historically have during times of crisis - so this may be a time to get information from your members and voters while they are at home.

 Be helpful.
-Keep talking about health care and provide useful information to your community.
-Remember campaigns are about the voters, not the candidate.
+Talk about health care and provide useful information.
+Remember campaigns are about the voter not the candidate.
 Make sure you focus on their needs and how the office you are running for is relevant to them.
 Be careful with tone and be sure to test messages on multiple platforms to see what is working and what is not.